Groupon shares surge but concerns linger

 Groupon was founded in October 2008 and has never been profitable.
 In the nine months ended September 30, it posted a net loss attributable to common stockholders of $308.1 million on revenue of $1.1 billion.

-"There's a lot of excitement around the shares.
-But we should put this in context.
-The company sold 35 million shares and almost 29 million traded in less than an hour," Morningstar analyst Rick Summer said.
-That suggested heavy "flipping", or investors selling stock they got in the IPO.

-"We don't think they can have 50 percent growth and make money at the same time," Summer said.
-"They have to pay to launch new categories, get new merchants and new customers.
-They have to spend to grow."

-(Reporting by Clare Baldwin, Brendan McDermid, Rodrigo Campos, Edward Krudy and Phil Wahba in New York, Alistair Barr in San Francisco and James Kelleher and Doris Frankel in Chicago; editing by Derek Caney, Gerald E. McCormick, Steve Orlofsky, Andre Grenon and Bernard Orr)
+(Reporting by Clare Baldwin, Brendan McDermid, Rodrigo Campos, Edward Krudy and Phil Wahba in New York, Alistair Barr in San Francisco and James Kelleher and Doris Frankel in Chicago; editing by Derek Caney, Gerald E. McCormick, Steve Orlofsky and Andre Grenon)